 The Upper Deck Experience

-So what’s so darn special about the DL 747 upper deck?
+So what’s so darn special about the Delta 747 upper deck?
 Start with the fact that there are only 14 seats.
 As is evident from the photo above, Delta arranges these seats 1-1 meaning each seat is a window seat and an aisle seat simultaneously.
 There are six seats on the port side and eight seats on the starboard side.
 While many airlines fly 747s, to my knowledge, all other airlines use a 2-2 seating arrangement on the upper deck.

 Second, passengers have the privilege of being served by two Delta flight attendants (FAs).